 The purpose of the Library of Things is to provide diverse opportunities for learning and engagement.
 To further this goal, the Library of Things may include:

-Home Improvement and Assistive Devices, such as a Kill-A-Watt meter and a hotspot (internet service)
+- Home Improvement and Assistive Devices, such as a Kill-A-Watt meter and a hotspot (internet service) Music and Audiovisual Equipment, such as a portable record player, digital video camera, analog to digital conversion equipment, and musical instruments

-Science and Technology Kits, such as a digital microscope, a telescope, simple robotics, and beginner computer programming kits
+- Science and Technology Kits, such as a digital microscope, telescopes, simple robotics, and beginner computer programming kits

-Recreation and Crafting Tools, such as board games, musical instruments, a sewing machine and a lap loom
+- Crafting Tools, such as a sewing machine and a lap loom

 The Library of Things is not intended to be comprehensive and the library is limited by a finite amount of storage space for these items.
-For a full list of items available, visit the website at carylibrary.org/library-of-things.
+For a full list of items available, visit Cary Library of Things.

 PROCUREMENT OF MATERIALS

-The library’s professional staff will select materials based on the needs of library patrons.
+The library staff will select materials for the Library of Things based on the needs and interests of library patrons.
 The library welcomes input from the community concerning the collection.
 A suggestion for purchase procedure enables users to request that a particular item or subject be purchased by the library.
 All suggestions for purchase are evaluated using the same selections criteria as for other materials and are not automatically added to the collection.
-The Suggest a Thing for Purchase form is available here.
+The Suggest a Thing for Purchase form is available.

 Due to limited storage space and the staff time necessary to evaluate, test and maintain each Thing, the library can accept only a limited number of donations.
 The library does not accept materials that are not outright gifts, and cannot guarantee the permanence of a gift in the collection.
 Materials donated to the library are received with the understanding that they are subject to the same selection, evaluation and disposal criteria as material acquired for purchase.
 To suggest a donation please email firstname.lastname@example.org with a description of the Thing and your contact information.